vadimcn/codelldb/MANUAL.md

 ## Cargo support

-Several Rust users had pointed out that debugging tests and benches in Cargo-based projects is somewhat difficult since names of the output test/bench binary generated by Cargo is not deterministic.
+Several Rust users had pointed out that debugging tests and benchmarks in Cargo-based projects is somewhat difficult since names of the output test/bench binary generated by Cargo is not deterministic.
 To cope with this problem, CodeLLDB can query Cargo for a list of its compilation outputs.
 In order to use this feature, replace `program` property in your launch configuration with `cargo`: